-^{} Dental Assistant, Machine Tool Tech., Medical Assistants, Practical Nurse are the ONLY programs with this time off.
+Dental Assistant, Machine Tool Tech., Medical Assistants, Practical Nurse are the ONLY programs with this time off.
+If there are no school cancellations, the 185 days will be adjusted and the last day of school will be June 17, 2026.